Quality made paramount.

 On average we allow 2-3 hours for the inspection of a property, this will however depend on its size and complexity.
-We aim to deliver all of our reports within 10 working days from the day of the inspection.
+After the inspection your report will be written, the time taken will also depend on the property's size and complexity.

-How big is an average Level 3 report?
+How big is an average Level 3/Building Survey report?

 The length of the report is dependant on the size, condition and complexity of the property.
-In most cases a Level 3 report would contain 80-90 pages.
-Similarly a Level 2 report will contain around 65-75.
+In most cases a Level 3/Building Survey report would contain 80-90 pages.
+Similarly a Level 2/Home Buyers Survey report will contain around 65-75.

 Will my report contain pictures of the property?